 8. Make Easy Money Online

-Do you agree that one of the most fun things to do when you’re in quarantine is making money?
+Do you agree that one of the most fun things to do in quarantine is making money?
 Many workplaces are transitioning to remote work, meaning non-essential workers are setting up home offices, ditching their daily commute and spending more time online than ever before.

 Why not use this extra time to set up a supportive stream of income online?
 There are a number of ways you can make money online, including the following: